Golden Age of Television: End of the American golden age

 A general decline in quality had been noticed as early as 1958, as the Peabody Award committee, in issuing an award to The Steve Allen Show that year, lamented that television was "conspicuously lacking ... genuine humor and frank experiments".
 As filmed series such as Alfred Hitchcock Presents and The Twilight Zone began to dominate during the mid-1950s to early 1960s, the period of live television dramas was viewed as the Golden Age.
 The exact boundaries of the Golden Age are somewhat debated; producer David Susskind, in a 1960s roundtable discussion with leading 1950s television dramatists, defined television's Golden Age as 1938 to 1954, while The Television Industry: A Historical Dictionary says "the Golden Age opened with Kraft Television Theatre on May 7, 1947, and ended with the last live show in the Playhouse 90 series in 1957."

-Generally, the quiz show scandals of 1958, a writer's strike in March 1960, the final show of Playhouse 90 (which debuted October 4, 1956) on May 18, 1960, and the departure of leading director John Frankenheimer are regarded as having brought the era to an end.
-Indeed, the 1960–61 television season was noted by Time magazine as being the worst season in television up to that point, a sentiment echoed by Newton Minow, the chairman of the Federal Communications Commission, who lambasted the television networks for creating a "vast wasteland" of inferior programming in his speech "Television and the Public Interest".
+Generally, the quiz show scandals of 1958, a writer's strike in March 1960, the final show of Playhouse 90 (which debuted in October 1956) in May 1960, and the departure of leading director John Frankenheimer are regarded as having brought the era to an end.
+The 1960–61 television season was noted by Time magazine as being the worst season in television up to that point, a sentiment echoed by Newton Minow, the chairman of the Federal Communications Commission, who lambasted the television networks for creating a "vast wasteland" of inferior programming in his speech "Television and the Public Interest".

 Dennis James, a Golden Age host who was still on air in the early 1970s hosting game shows that were not always critically acclaimed, noted that as television gained critical mass, it had acquired viewers uninterested in high culture and the networks were adjusting to maximize their viewership.
 Defending his upcoming series The New Price Is Right in 1972, he remarked:

 The critics will always look down their noses, but you can't have The Bell Telephone Hour on and still stay in competition.
 They can sit around and talk about the great wasteland and everything else.
 If you want to read books, read books.

 In November 1960, Weaver commented on the end of the Golden Age of Television in The Denver Post, saying: "Television has gone from about a dozen forms to just two – news shows and the Hollywood stories.
 The blame lies in the management of NBC, CBS and ABC.
 Management doesn't give the people what they deserve.
 I don't see any hope in the system as it is."

-The quality of television in the United States would begin to recover in the mid-late 1960s with more experimental shows such as The Monkees and He & She, even as gimmick-driven sitcoms continued to dominate for a few years after until the rural purge of the early 1970s.
+In the mid-late 1960s, the quality of television in the United States began to recover, with more experimental shows such as The Monkees and He & She, even as gimmick-driven sitcoms continued to dominate for a few years after until the rural purge of the early 1970s.